jdormansteele/BMP280-WeeWX/README.md

         </tr>
       </tbody>
     </table>
-    For information about the pinouts and required connections, follow the [Adafruit assembly tutorial](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly).
-TO DO -- pinout results from my assembly.</li>
+    See also the [Adafruit assembly tutorial](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly).</li>
   <li>Install the I2C (???) driver.
 TO DO</li>
   <li>Set I2C device permissions.
 TO DO</li>
   <li>Test.
 TO DO</li>